mvdom/mvdom/README.md

   .then(function(view){
     console.log(`view ${view.name} with unique instance id ${view.id} has been created, init, added to the dom, and postDisplay has been run`);

-    // just for the example, after 3 second, assume the user is not present setTimeout(function(){
+    // just for this example, after 3 seconds, assume the user is not present setTimeout(function(){
       hub("presenceHub").pub("change", false);
     }, 3000)